 “(2) The following funds shall be deposited into the Rent Supplement Program Tenant-Based Allocation Fund:

-“(A) Amounts appropriated for new tenant-based voucher assistance; and
+“(A) Amounts appropriated to the Department of Human Services for new tenant-based voucher assistance; and

 “(B) Any unspent local dollars appropriated for supportive services, as that term is defined in section 2(39) of the Homeless Services Reform Act, effective October 22, 2005 (D.C.
 Law 16-35; D.C.
 Official Code § 4-751.01(39)), for the Targeted Affordable Housing Program or a permanent housing program, as that term is defined in section 2(27C) of the Homeless Services Reform Act, effective October 22, 2005 (D.C.
 Law 16-35; D.C.
 Official Code § 4-751.01(27C)), in the operating budget of the Department of Human Services at the end of each fiscal year.